 In 2008 construction was completed to build a \$4.5 million Twin Creeks Science and Education Center near Gatlinburg.
-In April 2011, a \$3 million Oconoluftee Visitor Center opened near Cherokee, NC.
-In early 2016, a 13,000 square foot Collections Preservation Center operated by the National Park Service will open in Townsend, TN.
-These are the first new major buildings built in the Park since the Sugarlands Visitor Center opened in 1964 at the Gatlinburg entrance.
+In late 2009 construction began on the \$3 million Oconoluftee Visitor Center near Cherokee, N.C.
+These are the first new major buildings to be built in the Park since the Sugarlands Visitor Center opened in 1964 at the Gatlinburg entrance.